nicojourdain/nicojourdain.github.io/students_dir/students_netcdf.md

 print 'Size is ', rvar.shape
 ```

-Note that if your netcdf does not follow the CF conventions, you need to open the file as follows:
+*NB:* If your netcdf does not follow the CF conventions, you need to open the file as follows:
 ```python
 nc1 = xr.open_dataset(file_in,decode_cf=False)
 ```